PHP Type Casting

 }

-statement, and PHP automatically converts it to a boolean for the purpose of the condition check.
-Since the value is non-zero, it is considered truthy, and the message “”CodedTag PHP Tutorials.” will be displayed.
+is used within an if statement and PHP will automatically convert it to a boolean for the purpose of the condition check.
+Because the value is non-zero, it is considered truthy, and hence "CodedTag PHP Tutorials." will display.$value

-On the other hand, developers can explicitly cast values to boolean using the (bool)
+On the contrary, developers can explicitly cast values to boolean with the help of the (

 <?php